ccniuj/talks/web_tech_topic/20161124_functional_programming_used_in_redux/slides.md

 # Summary

 ### What I have covered
-Some conceps in Functional Programming such as:
+Some concepts in Functional Programming such as:
 - Lambda
 - Recursive Data Type
 - Composition